ytorg/Yotter/README.md

    - `pip install -r requirements.txt`
    > It may be that there are no new packages to install.
 In that case, all requirements will be satisfied.

-5. This next step is only needed if you are running a version previous to `r15.07.2020`.
+5. [opt] This next step is only needed if you are running a version previous to [15.07.2020](CHANGELOG.md).
 Then you will need to update the database:
     - `flask db migrate`
     - `flask db upgrade`
 6. Done!
 You are on latest version.